vyomyadav/Parkinsons-Embedded-Challenge/README.md

 We encountered difficulties in getting the FFT (Fast Fourier Transform) function from the arm_math.h library to work as expected.
 As a result, we opted for an alternative method of frequency calculation by measuring the time intervals between detected tremor events.

+### Advantages

+ - Low computational overhead.
+ - Real-time detection and response.

+### Disadvantages
+ - Less precise for complex or noisy signals.
+ - Only captures the dominant frequency.

 ### Frequency Calculation Method

  - **Log Tremor Events:** Each detected tremor event is time-stamped.